MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/design-teams-task-modules.md

 ---
 title: Designing dialogs
 author: heath-hamilton
-description: In this module, learn how to design dialogs for your Teams apps and get the Microsoft Teams UI Kit. ms.localizationpriority: high ms.topic: reference ms.date: 05/25/2023
+description: In this module, learn how to design dialogs (task modules) for your Teams apps and get the Microsoft Teams UI Kit. ms.localizationpriority: high ms.topic: reference ms.date: 05/25/2023